-Investments, except real estate, are reported at fair value.
 Investments in securities traded on a national securities exchange are valued at the latest quoted market prices.
 Investments in certain closely held stock and real estate are estimated based on independent appraisals and information provided by the respective companies.
 Certain investments in funds that do not have readily determinable fair values, including partnerships and certain mutual funds, are estimated using net asset value per share or its equivalent as a practical expedient to fair value.